 Management of road verges is the responsibility of the Highway Authority i.e. Dorset Council.
+The Highway authority needs to ensure the Highway is safe to use and its structural integrity is not adversely affected by vegetation.

 Verge cutting is split into two workstreams in Dorset, with distinct programmes for cutting in rural and in urban areas.